Step-by-step instructions for connecting your Abilis to the internet, configuring your local network,

 You'll see two tabs at the top: Line Load and Top 5.

 Line Load — a real-time throughput graph showing how much data is flowing through the connection over time.
-Use the dropdowns to select the resource and timespan (Realtime, Day, Week).
+Use the dropdowns at the top to set:

 Line Load — throughput graph for LAN (Ip-1) showing download and upload traffic in real time.